ROOTS Week 2019. Photo by Eli Lakes (edits by Melisa Cardona).

 You will receive an email confirmation of your submission approximately 5-10 minutes after submitting.

 You MUST fill out the entire document.
 Failure to complete all sections could affect your ability to qualify.
-Attach work samples to the application, and submit as one complete file.
+Attach work samples to the application, and submit them as one complete file.
 Note: The file size must not exceed 25 MB.

 This Budget Template may be used for Artistic Assistance applications.
 You may also submit your own budget document.
 Please clearly mark where ROOTS funds will be used for budgets that greatly exceed the request.
 A Sample Completed Budget is included in the spreadsheet, to serve as an example.